 The following notifications are available:

-- Candidate invitation expired: Receive an email when an invitation has expired because the candidate did not complete the process within 7 days (or the client specified period).
+- Candidate invitation expired: Receive an email when an invitation has expired because the Candidate did not complete the process within 7 days (or the customer-specified period).

-Use Account Settings > Users to view, edit, manage, or delete existing users, or to invite new users to your Checkr account.
+Use the Users tab to view, edit, manage, or delete existing users, or to invite new users to your Checkr account.

 Note: Best practices suggest that you maintain at least two admin accounts for your organization.
 If there is only one admin account, and if that person leaves your company unexpectedly, no one will be able to access the Checkr Dashboard and manage your account.

-If there is no admin on the account, contact Checkr Customer Support to create an admin user account.
+If there is no admin on the account, contact Checkr Customer Success to create an admin user account.

-To add a user, enter their email address, then click +Invite.
-Checkr will send an invitation to the user to confirm the new account creation, and set up a password.
+To add a user, enter their email address in the Invite a user to your account field and click +Invite.
+Checkr will send an invitation to the user to confirm the new account creation and set up a password.

 After the invitation is confirmed, add a user Role and Geo.

 Note: Checkr cannot add users to your account.
 Please be certain to create more than one Admin user for the account to protect against unexpected changes within your company.